South West Pacific (film): Film withdrawn

 Despite Ashley's protests, Curtin ordered that all future screenings of South West Pacific be stopped, and the movie be replaced by an entirely new documentary to be made later.
 Curtin claimed this was not because of Fadden's complaint, but due to his belief that South West Pacific was not sufficiently realistic and vivid to do justice to Australian services fighting in the South-west Pacific area; he wanted a better portrayal of the war in this zone, with more emphasis on fighting troops.

 Curtin later stated "I make it clear that the decision to make what I have described as a better film than South-west Pacific in no way reflects on the ability of Cinesound Productions Ltd. as producers of motion pictures.
 That company was asked to do a Pacific film and it did so in accordance with the specifications given to it."

 Queensland Theatres Ltd then wrote to Curtin requesting that they continue to be allowed to show the film and Curtin said he would have another look at it.

 The government later made Jungle Patrol (1944), set during the Markham, Ramu and Finisterre campaigns, which used real soldiers and emphasised fighting troops.
 It was made by Tom Gurr who wrote South West Pacific.

 Doc Evatt took a copy of the film to the US and Britain.

 Later reputation

 Filmink magazine wrote that the plot involving Steinbeck was strong enough for a feature.
+The same magazine declared "While Ken G. Hall directs with customary skill, the device of getting actors to talk to the camera in monologues pretending to be real people feels a little silly, not helped by their florid self-conscious dialogue...
+Still, the film isn’t so bad that it needed to be withdrawn.
+There’s some excellent acting and photography.
+Sociologically the movie is fascinating."